oxygenxml/oxygen-git-client-addon/README.md

     2. You can abort the *Pull with rebase* action by pressing the **Abort rebase** button.
 This will revert the repository to the state from before trying to pull.

 ## Reset credentials
-If, for example, you have been using a GitHub acount for a while, but at a certain point in time you want to switch to another account, you will need to reset your credentials, so that you will be asked for new ones.
+If, for example, you have been using a GitHub acount for a while, but at a certain point in time you want to switch to another GitHub account, you will need to reset your credentials, so that you will be asked for new ones.
+We only store one set of credentials for each Git platform/server.

 In order to do so, go to the toolbar at the top of the _Git Staging_ side-view, click on the settings icon (a cogwheel) and invoke the **Reset all credentials** action from the displayed menu.